-Tracing the survival status of the 94,401 companies by the end of 2017, we found 34,060 failure cases: accordingly, the exit rate for the entire period was equal to 38.2% (Table 2).
+Tracing the survival status of the 94,401 companies, we identified 36,060 failed firms by the end of 2017; accordingly, the exit rate for the entire period was 38.2%, as reported in Table 2.
 It is noteworthy that the exit rate of small businesses in our dataset is much higher than that of business in general.
-Baumöhl et al. (2019) reported that the exit rate of companies (including small businesses) in 15 European emerging markets from 2007-2015 was 24.7%.
+Baumöhl et al. (2019) reported that the exit rate of companies (including small businesses) in 15 European emerging markets from 2007 to 2015 was 24.7%.
 We had 28,813 failed companies in 17 economies over the same period; thus, the exit rate is 30.5%.
 In our dataset, the number of failed firms and the annual exit rate show increasing trends, reaching their peaks in 2015.
-The Nelson-Aalen estimate of the cumulative hazard function also increased to 0.468 in 2017 (Figure 1), implying that around half of operating companies went bankrupt in the next period.
+As Figure 1 shows, the Nelson-Aalen estimate of the cumulative hazard function also increased to 0.468 in 2017, implying that around half of operating companies went bankrupt in the next period.